 The CE initiatives in the Faculty of Science take many forms including registered projects led by staff members across different academic departments, annual outreach activities as part of Mandela Day, the presentation of public lectures and science-related experiments to school learners through the Scientiae@UJ programme, winter school activities as well as teaching and tutoring as part of the Soweto Science Centre.

 Registered Community Engagement Projects

-Currently, the Faculty of Science has 11 registered CE projects, including community-based research and various outreach activities.
+Currently, the Faculty of Science has a number of registered CE projects, including community-based research and various outreach activities.